RottabMahmoud/react-calendar/README.md

 - React Router
 - React-Big-Calendar
 - moment
+- Bootstrap/ Material UI
-- Bootstrap
+- React Datetime

 ## Some of the challenges I've faced and how I've tackled them

-- To use React-Big-Calendar Library at the first time and go throught the documentation to specify the prop types.
+- To use React-Big-Calendar Library at the first time, I had to go throught the documentation to specify the prop
+  types.

 ## Project Installation